 Questions about the SCR Conversations can be directed to the SCR Academic Officer (currently Colin Crowder).

-This term, the SCR Conversations will feature one speaker:
+This term, the SCR Conversations will feature two speakers.
+The first Conversation will feature: